sensemore/code.sensemore.io/docs/duck.md

 -   Configuration page or open the laptop to the desktop computer offers a more robust link.

--   If you can manage the Wifi network, defining a static ip for the senseway can prevent DHCP-related problems that may occur in the future.
+-   If you can manage the Wifi network, defining a static ip for the Duck can prevent DHCP-related problems that may occur in the future.
 (Weak modems, device networking problems).

 -   Storing measurement signal data in any database may cause various difficulties due to the data shape, it will be convenient to save directly in the file system.